cristoper/jquery-KivaSort/README.md

 $ ./fetchkivajson.js > partners.json
 ```

+Note that the script requires having the node `jquery` and `jsdom` packages installed.
+Running `$ npm install` from the project directory will install everything.

 ## License

 KivaSort is licensed under the term of the [WTFPL](http://www.wtfpl.net/about/), version 2.
 See [LICENSE.txt](LICENSE.txt) as included with this project.